Wabuo/monitor/README.md

 ##CONFIGURE YOUR WEBSERVER

-Use the following Hiawatha configuration for this website.
+Use the following Hiawatha configuration for the Hiawatha Monitor website.

+On modern Linux distributions change `/var/www/...` to `/srv/http/...`.

 ```conf
 UrlToolkit {